openequella/openequella.github.io/guides/SecurityAdminGuide.md

 Allows collections to be searched via selecting the collection name on the Search page.
 It is available in the Collection Definition Editor—Access Control page with the textual string search for resources using this collection in a guided search.
 * When granted at Institution level, all collections are visible in the Within list on the Search page.
 If it has been granted on a specific collection or collections, only those collections are displayed in the list.
 * When this privilege has been granted, the specified collection or collections are also displayed in the Within filter list on the Manage resources page.
-* Collections specified in the EQUELLA Resources attachment type of the Attachments control under Restrict searching to the following collections are filtered by this privilege when using the control.
+* Collections specified in the openEQUELLA Resources attachment type of the Attachments control under Restrict searching to the following collections are filtered by this privilege when using the control.
 * The other collection privileges include CREATE_COLLECTION, EDIT_COLLECTION and DELETE_COLLECTION.
 ### SEARCH_DYNA_COLLECTION
 Allows dynamic collections to be searched by adding the names of existing dynamic collections to the Within list on the Search page.
 It is available in the Dynamic Collection Definition Editor—Access Control page with the textual string search this dynamic collection.